Field Quality Monitors

 Datetime field filters highly encouraged

-To reduce the risk of expensive and/or timed out queries, we highly encourage applying a filter on a Datetime column to limit how many records are returned in each monitor run.
+To reduce the risk of expensive and/or timed out queries, we highly encourage applying a filter on a Datetime column to limit how many records are returned in each rule run.
 Follow the steps below to add a Datetime field filter.

 Field filters apply basic WHERE clauses to the underlying query to reduce which records are included in the metric calculation query.
 The most common application is to reduce the lookback range of the query so only recent records are returned.